mythril-forge/vanilla-spells/spells/level-9/prismatic-wall.md

 ### Red
 The creature takes `10d6` fire damage on a failed save, or half as much damage on a successful one.
-While this layer is in place, nonmagical ranged attacks can't pass through the wall.
+While this layer is in place, nonmagical Ranged Attacks can't pass through the wall.
 The layer can be destroyed by dealing at least 25 cold damage to it.

 ### Orange
 The creature takes `10d6` acid damage on a failed save, or half as much damage on a successful one.
-While this layer is in place, magical ranged attacks can't pass through the wall.
+While this layer is in place, magical Ranged Attacks can't pass through the wall.
 The layer is destroyed by a strong wind.

 ### Yellow